fshowalter/movielog/reviews/erotic-ghost-story-1990.md

 But compared to those films, _Erotic Ghost Story_ disappoints. _The Witches of Eastwick_ does a better job with the same plot, and the aforementioned films do a better job exploiting Category III’s freedom to push genre boundaries.
 That said, the film spawned two sequels and launched a wave of fantasy-erotica including cult-favorite <span data-imdb-id="tt0105287">_Sex and Zen_</span>, so it found a market.

 Maybe Ngai Choi Lam’s entire aspiration was to bring late-night-cable fare to Hong Kong audiences.
-To that end, he has succeeded, as the best I can say about _Erotic Ghost Story_ is, given the choice between it and some random late-night-cable fare, at least the horror scenes in _Erotic Ghost Story_ offer some variety.
+To that end, he has succeeded, as the best I can say about _Erotic Ghost Story_ is, given the choice between it and some random late-night-cable entry, at least the horror scenes in _Erotic Ghost Story_ offer some variety.